 If you chose to buy tomato starts from you local nursery I recommend choosing healthy looking green plants.
-Steer away from yellowing leaves or drooping plants.
-I also prefer heirloom varieties for eating and if you're planning on preserving and canning your tomatoes, pick a good Roma variety.
+Stay away from yellowing leaves or drooping plants.
+I also prefer heirloom varieties for large flavorful eating and if you're planning on preserving and canning your tomatoes, pick a good Roma variety.

-Choose a sunny spot.
+Be strategic and Choose the sunniest spot in your yard or garden.
 Tomatoes require full sun (6 or more hours per day) in order to grow and produce fruit.
 Also try to rotate your planting spots its best to rotate your tomato planting areas on a three year rotation.
 If you are planting tomatoes in containers year after year, be sure too heavily amend the soil to ensure that the soil has proper nutrients.

 Harden off seedlings.
 Hardening off means slowly acclimating young seedlings to outdoor conditions.
 Introduce them to the outdoors a little bit each day.
 Be sure to put them inside if there is any risk of frost.
 Check your local growing regions last frost forecast, tomatoes will not survive freezing temperatures.